-was feted by the Guardian in 1999 as ‘probably the most important novelist of the past two decades’, Steve Turner dropped in on his hotel in Covent Garden on 4 October 2010, a month after the publication of his latest best-seller, Zero History.
+was feted by the Guardian in 1999 as ‘probably the most important novelist of the past two decades’.
+Steve Turner dropped in on his hotel in Covent Garden on 4 October 2010, a month after the publication of his best-seller Zero History.

 Photography: Andrew Firth